 One of the priorities of the National Plan to Reduce Violence against Women and their Children is to ensure that services meet the needs of women and children subjected to domestic and family violence.
 DV-alert builds the knowledge and capacity of community frontline workers to provide appropriate support to women and children in Australia through eLearning.

-Designed for allied health, higher education, childcare and community frontline workers in Australia who are not able to attend a two-day face-to-face workshop.
+Designed for allied health, higher education, childcare and community frontline workers in Australia who would prefer the flexibility of learning online.
 This DV-alert eLearning course enables frontline workers to recognise the signs of domestic violence, respond appropriately and refer the case if necessary.

 During this self-paced 9 week course you will learn how to recognise the signs of domestic and family violence, respond to someone experiencing domestic and family violence, and understand the best practice methods used to refer people on to the most appropriate support service.